 - Generally, more females within the workforce than males received a bonus.

 Quartiles are achieved by identifying the median value (the mid-point value where all values are listed in ascending/descending order) and then identifying the mid-point values between the lowest and median values (these become the lower and lower middle quartiles) and the highest and median values (these become the upper and upper middle quartiles).

 - There are more females than males at both ends of the pay quartile spectrum (33 females vs 27 males in the lower quartile and 33 females vs 28 males in the upper).

 - There is an even split of males and females in the lower middle quartile and more males than females in the upper middle quartile (24 females vs 34 males).

 How this compares

-As per the chart below, it’s encouraging to see that our figures are low in comparison to other Civil Service and UKRN organisations – as with last year, we still currently have the lowest mean hourly GPG (DWP is the second lowest, with a mean of 5.2%) and the second lowest median hourly GPG results (DWP have a median pay gap of 0%).
+As per the chart below, it’s encouraging to see that our figures are very low in comparison to other Civil Service and UKRN organisations – as with last year, we still currently have the lowest mean hourly GPG (DWP is the second lowest, with a mean of 5.2%) and the second lowest median hourly GPG results (DWP have a median pay gap of 0%).

 So what’s next?